API URIs have the following prefixs:

 The API supports the following methods of authentication:

-- HTTP Basic Authentication, as described in RFC 2617.
+- HTTP Basic Authentication, as described in RFC 2617, for authenticating user accounts

-- API key authentication, using a long-lived key previously allocated by the web console.
+- API key authentication, using a long-lived key previously allocated by the web console, for administrator functions.
+For account management you will need the 'Full access' permission set on the key

 In order to authenticate to the API, you must